 - 1. Make sure you fulfill all software and hardware requirements.
-For more information, see: Software and hardware requirements and Deploying in a virtual environment. - 2.
-Dragon Medical One requires access to Dragon Medical Server (nsa.nuancehdp.com) via port 443; make sure your firewall does not block this port. - 3.
-Dragon Medical One requires access to the Nuance Management Server (nms.nuancehdp.com) via port 443; make sure your firewall does not block this port. - 4.
-If your system is set up to use the PowerMic Mobile feature, Dragon Medical One requires access to the PowerMic Mobile Server (https://pmm.nuancehdp.com) via port 443; make sure your firewall does not block this port. - If you are deploying Dragon Medical Advisor or QRA, make sure Dragon Medical One has access to the Advisor Service (https://<organization-specific prefix>.nuanceunderstanding.com) via port 443; your firewall must not block this port. - 6.
-Deploy Dragon Medical One.
-The following options are available:

-Deploy Dragon Medical One using the Windows Installer (MSI package).

-Deploy Dragon Medical One via XCOPY deployment (manually copy the package to the destination path).

-7. Configure the organization token in the SoD.exe.config file.
+For more information, see: Software and hardware requirements and Deploying in a virtual environment. - Dragon Medical One requires access to Dragon Medical Server (nsa.nuancehdp.com) via port 443; make sure your firewall does not block this port. - 3.
+DM Direct requires access to the Nuance Management Server (nms.nuancehdp.com) via port 443; make sure your firewall does not block this port. - If your system is set up to use the PowerMic Mobile feature, Dragon Medical One requires access to the PowerMic Mobile Hub (https://pmm.nuancehdp.com) via port 443; make sure your firewall does not block this port. - Deploy Dragon Medical One.
+The following options are available: Deploy Dragon Medical One using the Windows Installer (MSI package).
+Deploy Dragon Medical One via XCOPY deployment (manually copy the package to the destination path). - 6.
+Configure the organization token in the SoD.exe.config file.